-Dues for individuals working to establish a MAS/MAL unit or an existing MAS/MAL unit shall be consistent with the current dues set by the LWVC and LWV.
+Dues for individuals working to establish a MAS unit or an existing MAS unit shall be consistent with the current dues set by the LWVC.

-Once the prospective MAS/MAL Unit's application for recognition is approved by the LWVC, a portion of each member's dues in excess of the required per member payments (PMPs) to LWVC and LWVUS will be set aside in a Local Impact Fund at the state office to assist the newly formed MAS/MAL Unit with its start-up and ongoing approved expenses.
-The LWVC will set aside up to \$20 per individual dues paying member, and up to \$25 per the household dues membership..
+Once the prospective MAS Unit's application for recognition is approved by the LWVC, a portion of each member's dues in excess of the required dues payment will be set aside in a Local Impact Fund at the state office to assist the newly formed MAS Unit with its start-up and ongoing approved expenses.
+The LWVC will set aside 20 percent of the dues the members pay.

-MAS/MAL units will continue to have a portion of their member dues set aside for their approved expenses as long as they maintain a roster of 15 dues paying members.
-Other funds collected and remitted by the MAS/MAL unit for approved purposes will be held in designation for the unit by the LWVC/LWVCEF.
-Such funds will be designated for approved expenses of the MAS/MAL unit.
+MAS units will continue to have a portion of their member dues set aside for their approved expenses as long as they maintain a roster of 15 dues paying members.
+Other funds collected and remitted by the MAS unit for approved purposes will be held in designation for the unit by the LWVC/LWVCEF.
+Such funds will be designated for approved expenses of the MAS unit.
 Expenses will be reimbursed no more frequently than once a month.

-MAS/MAL Units can find the appropriate forms and processes for deposits and reimbursement requests on the LWVC Members Only site.
+MAS units can find the appropriate forms and processes for deposits and reimbursement requests on the LWVC Members Only site.

-The first PMP for MAS/MAL units will be paid the first quarter following the month in which units are granted recognition by the LWVC.
+The first dues for MAS units will be paid the first quarter following the month in which units are granted recognition by the LWVC.